 Oak Bay Archives serves the community by:

-- Raising awareness of Oak Bay's history and heritage through public education and outreach programs
+> Raising awareness of Oak Bay's history through public education and outreach program

 Oak Bay Archives in the News